JohnVirgin/CESM-Niagara/README.md

 # CESM-Builds
  Source Code and Use Instructions for CESM on Scinet's Niagara.
 The files include options for porting both major release versions of CESM (1 and 2), but the information below only documents porting and setting up CESM2.
-Information regarding CESM1.2.2 will be updated in the future
+Information regarding CESM1.2.2 & CESM1.0.4 will be updated in the future.

 # Source Code and Picking a Particular Version
-I'm just going to be discussing running/modifying the model version that's already sitting in my home directory, as it's been modified accordingly for Niagara specifically.
+All three versions are sitting in my home directory, but download/porting methods are quite different for CESM2 as opposed to CESM1.
+Information below only pertains to CESM2.

 ### Getting the Source code from NCAR and the Niagara specific configuration files from this github
 Download the model source code from NCAR directly: